ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+bcing only wcll-drcsscd
+around the drafts; one also sccs two stout
+boards lying agaiiint tho Sanctuary wall,
+under which tho men rctire wheuover an
+accidcntal showcr of stoncs rendcrs thcir
+position dangcrous, Ono is now at a
+dcpth of seventy-nino fect from tho .sur­
+faco. and from hcre wo commcncc tho cx-

+ploring of tho &quot;bottomlcss &#x27; pit.&quot; Aftcr .
+dropping a ropc down, wo found that it
-six fect dccp, though it lookcd &#x27;
+was only six fect dccp, though it lookcd &#x27;
 black cnough for any thing.&quot; m I
 Furthcr o.ploration3 discloscd a sub-&#x27;